padrinobook/padrinobook/chapters/login_and_registration.md

 We could go on and parametrized our email example above, but this would mean that we have email code directly into our controller code.
 We can do better by wrapping up the logic into an object and let it handle the action.

-[Padrino mailer](http://www.padrinorb.com/api/Padrino/Mailer.html "Padrino mailer") has the `mailer` command to create customized mailer for every purpose we want to use.
-Let's create the registration mailer:
+With the help of [mailer](http://www.padrinorb.com/api/Padrino/Mailer.html "Padrino mailer") we can create customized:

 ```sh